7 Totally Free Tooth Brushing Charts

 How Do You Get a Toddler to Brush Their Teeth?

-To get a toddler to brush their teeth you could use a tooth brushing incentive chart, sing a song while brushing, and/or turn it into a game.
+To get a toddler to brush their teeth you could use a tooth brushing incentive chart with an optional reward, sing a song while brushing, and/or turn it into a game.
 Toddlers will love picking out their own toothbrushes and toothpaste.
 Let them look in a mirror to see what you are doing.

 You can also read books and watch shows together about brushing your teeth.
 Have them practice brushing their teeth by practicing on a stuffed animal or favorite doll.